Naomi Bennett: Storylines

 Naomi is a founding partner of the Oceanside Wellness Center in Los Angeles, California, where she works as a fertility specialist, board-certified in reproductive endocrinology, obstetrics, and gynecology.
 She attended Columbia University College of Physicians and Surgeons, and is a member of the American Society for Reproductive Medicine, the Society of Reproductive Endocrinology and Infertility, and the American College of Obstetricians and Gynecologists.
 She works alongside her ex-husband Sam (Taye Diggs), from who she divorced prior to the beginning of the series.
 Together they have a teenage daughter named Maya (Geffri Maya Hightower), whose godmother is Naomi's best friend from medical school, Addison Montgomery (Kate Walsh).
 Naomi offers Addison a position at the Oceanside Wellness Group, which she accepts, prompting her move to Los Angeles.

 Initially, Naomi's relationship with Sam is relatively amicable but often strained.
 The reasons for their divorce are unclear, with Sam saying he was "unhappy" but that he had "no good reason" for asking for a divorce and Naomi seemingly resentful of this.
 However, the two have sex after Sam is involved in a hostage situation.
 Naomi later calls this incident a "slip-up," but the two end up having sex again.

 The office receptionist Dell has a crush on Naomi, showing it by getting her coffee, bringing her home-baked chocolate cake, and frequently complimenting her.
 Naomi doesn't take his crush too seriously, calling him a "child".
 Both Sam and Dell ultimately tell Naomi their intentions to fight for her, leaving Naomi confused about her own emotions.
 Dell's romantic interest in Naomi is not addressed following the Season 1 finale.

-The practice's extreme financial troubles due to Naomi's mismanagement eventually emerges.
+The practice's financial troubles due to Naomi's mismanagement eventually emerge.
 Naomi reveals to Addison that they are in danger of losing the practice because of their debt.
 However, Naomi's inaction on the matter leads Addison to reveal the practice's financial distress to Sam.
-Naomi is extremely upset by what she sees as Addison's betrayal of trust.
+Naomi is upset by what she sees as Addison's betrayal of trust.
 Addison and Sam launch a takeover of the practice, ultimately leaving Addison in charge.
 Despite their conflict over the practice, Naomi and Sam continue to have a sexual relationship.
 Once their daughter Maya learns of their rekindled relationship, Naomi and Sam decide to end their relationship for good.
 Eventually, Naomi is able to forgive Addison for her betrayal, and Naomi takes the lapse in her administrative control of the practice as an opportunity to focus on her work.
-For a short time, she dates Addison's brother, Archer Montgomery (Grant Show).
+Briefly, she dates Addison's brother, Archer Montgomery (Grant Show).